Introduction

 1. Understanding Emotional Eating

 Psychology reveals that eating habits are closely tied to emotions.
-When stressed, lonely or bored people often reach for food as comfort.
+Emotional states like stress, loneliness, or boredom often lead people to seek comfort in food.
 This is known as emotional eating.

-Mindful eating helps break this cycle by increasing awareness of your feelings before, during and after eating.
-When you pause and ask “Am I really hungry or am I seeking comfort?” you bring consciousness into your choices.
+Mindful eating practices helps break this cycle by increasing awareness of your feelings before, during and after eating.
+When you break and ask “Am I truly empty or just seeking comfort?” you become more conscious of your choices.

 2. The Mind-Gut Connection

-Science confirms what ancient healers already knew the mind and gut are deeply connected.
-The gut has its own nervous system often called the “second brain”.
+Science shows what ancient healers knew the mind and gut are closely linked.
+The gut even has its own nervous system, often called the “second brain”.
 When you eat in a hurry or under stress digestion slows down.

 3. Building a Healthy Food Relationship